Duplicate Revenue from Joining Orders to Multiple Payments and Refunds

 Sample production data

 Use these small tables to reason about the bug before writing the fix.
-The browser checker seeds this data when you click Check Answer.
+This data is used for the visible sample check when you click Run.

 orders